dangeredwolf/accelerometer-volume/README.md

 The page uses accelerator input to control a volume slider.
 This requires a browser that supports the Accelerometer API.

 Chrome for Android supports it, Firefox for Android does not.
+Check https://caniuse.com/#feat=accelerometer for a full list.